tico321/CleanTemplate/README.md

     - This will start the project in the port 5000 and 5001 as defined on CleanTemplate.API/Properties/lauchSettings.json
 - To run all the unit tests go to the root folder and run:
     - dotnet test ./CleanTemplate.sln
+ - To run GraphQL project you need to setup CleanTemplate.Auth migrations as described on the Running on Visual Studio section.

 ##### Include the API in docker-compose
 VS does a lot of things under the hood for which if you want to add it to the docker container without lossing debugging capabilities